• 5 Things To Check When Completing Your VAT Return

 Input VAT

-Next I check the input VAT, adding up the VAT elements of any qualifying expenditure which we can offset against the output VAT.
+Next, I check the input VAT, adding up the VAT elements of any qualifying expenditure which we can offset against the output VAT.
 I also make a point of looking through the various supplier’s accounts that we deal with, to ensure that all of the invoices have been included.

 Payment Details

 I make a point of checking the bank sort code and account details to confirm they are correct.
 Within our banking software, the VAT number, which constitutes the reference number for the payment, is already pre-populated.
 If this is not the case, you would need to be careful to ensure that it is correct.
-An incorrect or missing reference could delay allocation of your payment.
+An incorrect or missing reference could delay the allocation of your payment.

 Copies Of Documents